 Students who have not been officially admitted to a graduate degree program may, with the permission of the Dean of the program, enroll in courses on a visiting or non-matriculating basis.
-Students in the visiting category may take no more than seven credits in any given semester and may accumulate no more than 15 total credits at AJU before being officially admitted to a graduate program.
+Students in the visiting category may take no more than seven (7.0) semester credits in any given semester and may accumulate no more than 15 total credits at AJU before being officially admitted to a graduate program.
 Students in the non-matriculating category may take no more than seven credits in any given semester and may accumulate no more than 10 total credits at AJU before being officially admitted to a graduate program.
-Credit awarded for work completed may be applied to degree requirements once a student has been admitted.
+Credit awarded for work completed is not guaranteed to be applied toward degree requirements once a student has been admitted and subject to review by the Dean for transferability.